 Kretek smokers have higher risks of asthma and other lung diseases than non-smokers.
 Kreteks can cause lung problems right away, such as lower oxygen levels, fluid in the lungs, and inflammation.
 Regular kretek smokers have up to 20 times the risk for abnormal lung function (blocked airways or poor oxygen uptake) compared with non-smokers.

 Despite the laws against selling or importing flavored cigarettes, nearly 3% of high school students had tried them at least once as of 2013.

 Flavored cigarettes (bidis)

-Flavored cigarettes, called bidis or beedies, are mainly sold from India or other Southeast Asian countries.
+Flavored cigarettes, called bidis or beedies, often come from India and other Southeast Asian countries.
 They have become popular with young people in the United States.
 This is in part because they are sold in candy-like flavors such as chocolate, cherry, strawberry, licorice, and orange.
 Some people think they are safer and more natural than regular cigarettes.
 They tend to cost less than regular cigarettes and they give the smoker a quick buzz due to the high levels of nicotine.

 Bidis are tobacco hand-rolled in a tendu or temburi leaf (plants native to Asia) and tied with colorful strings on the ends.
 Even though bidis contain less tobacco than regular cigarettes, they deliver 3 to 5 times more nicotine than regular cigarettes.
 They are unfiltered.
 And because they are thinner than regular cigarettes, they require about 3 times as many puffs per cigarette.
 As of 2013, about 3% of high school students had tried bidis.